Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 ### Components

-`weather_cities.py`: script to obtain the weather data of all the cities to monitor that are stored in the database.
+- `weather_cities.py`: script to obtain the weather data of all the cities to monitor that are stored in the database.
 It uses functions of `api\weather_api.py` and `database.py`.

-`api\weather_api.py`: file that contains the necessary functions for the queries to the AEMET API and the necessary processing of the data to store them in the database.
+- `api\weather_api.py`: file that contains the necessary functions for the queries to the AEMET API and the necessary processing of the data to store them in the database.

-`database\database.py`: file that has the database connection and disconnection functions, as well as data insertion functions on the API queries and obtaining data from the cities for the correct operation of `weather_cities.py`.
+- `database\database.py`: file that has the database connection and disconnection functions, as well as data insertion functions on the API queries and obtaining data from the cities for the correct operation of `weather_cities.py`.

 **Application Architecture**

 <img src="images/application-architecture.png" alt="Application architecture" width="450"/>

-### Data storage and use
+### Data Storage

 The application database, `southeast_spain_weather`, is composed of two tables: